flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 {{site.alert.end}}

 Embed and link the generated frameworks into your existing application in Xcode.
-There are multiple ways to link and embed frameworks into an Xcode project—use the method that is best for your project.
+There are multiple ways to do this—use the method that is best for your project.

 ### Link on the frameworks
 For example, you can drag the frameworks from `some/path/MyApp/Flutter/Release/` in Finder